April 7, 2026 · 9 min read

 But — and this is a big but — your experience will swing dramatically depending on which operator you book.
 A premium small-group tour is one of the best days of your trip.
 A mass-market 120-person cattle-boat is the kind of thing people write angry TripAdvisor reviews about.
 Here is exactly how to tell the difference.

 Hotel pickup is between 6:30 and 7:30 a.m. depending on your location.
-After about an hour's drive south to the village of Bayahibe, you board a speedboat for the 30-minute ride to Saona — and this matters: a speedboat on the way out means you spend less time in transit and more time at the destinations.
+After about an hour's drive south to the village of Bayahibe, you board a speedboat — and it's speedboat both ways, which means fast, direct crossings and maximum time at the four stops.

-Included on a quality tour: hotel transfers, boat transport both ways, a buffet lunch on the island, soft drinks and a basic open bar (rum, beer, water, juice), national park entrance fee, snorkel gear if requested, bilingual guide.
+Included on our tour (US$120 per person, all-inclusive): hotel transfers, speedboat transport both ways, a Dominican buffet lunch at Mano Juan fishing village, full open bar (local Dominican rum, local beer, water, soft drinks), Cotubanamá National Park entrance fee, snorkel gear if requested, bilingual guide.

-Not included: tips for the crew (US$5–10 per person is standard), premium alcohol on some boats, professional photos (often sold separately, US$30–60), and the small fee for sunbeds at the beach (US$5).
+Not included: tips for the crew (US$5–10 per person is standard) and professional photos (often sold separately, US$30–60).
+Everything else — transport, lunch, open bar and national park fee — is covered in the flat US$120.

 Red flag 2: 'free' tours pushed by random people on the beach.
 These almost always include a forced 90-minute timeshare presentation at a resort on the way back.
 You will lose half the value of the day.